mlfmonde/cluster_lab/README.md

 # Cluster lab

-The intent of the project is to offer a lab to develop new fictionalises or fix bug in cluster project withoug breaking produciton.
+The intent of the project is to offer a lab to develop new fictionalises or fix bug in cluster project without breaking production.

 An other intent would be to provide an automated integration platform.

+> **DISCLAMER**: Do not use to deploy cluster in production notably because
+> ssh keys are public in salt/srv/pillar/ssh for testing purpose

 Finaly that can be an example of ways to spawn virtual machine for test environment.